 best Manitoba winter festivals

 Readers of this blog will know that I am not a huge fan of winter.
 Our winters can be as cold as 30 degrees below zero Celsius (and colder!) and the snow can be several feet deep!
 But growing up here in Manitoba, Canada, has given me the opportunity to enjoy many of the great festivals our province has to offer–including a few of the best Manitoba winter festivals to help warm your spirit over the winter months.

 Probably the best known among them is the Festival du Voyageur held in Winnipeg every February.
 If you’ve never attended a winter festival, this is a great one to discover, as you’ll learn about Canada’s fur trade and the importance of the Voyaguers to the development of the West.
 You’ll experience and learn about the music and vibrancy of Manitoba’s Metis and indigenous populations, you’ll enjoy some authentic French Canadian cuisine, and you’ll see some pretty amazing ice and snow sculptures.
 And you’ll have a lot of hands-on fun, too!

 While you’re at Festival du Voyageur, drop into Chocolatier Constance Popp at 180 Provencher Blvd. in St. Boniface, located right across the street from Fort Gibraltar, where much of Festival du Voyageur takes place.
-Constance Popp is a well-known landmark for Winnipeg chocolate lovers and offers some deliciously creative chocolates offerings that celebrate our local Manitoba culture and ingredients.
+Constance Popp is a well-known landmark for Winnipeg chocolate lovers and offers some delicious chocolate creations that celebrate local Manitoba culture and ingredients.

 Located just an hour north of Winnipeg, Gimli is well known for its terrific Film Festival and Icelandic Festival (both held in summer) so it is nice to see the success of its primary winter event now in its eighth season.